Disability studies: Questioning the social model

 The International Association of Accessibility Professionals recognizes six different models for conceptualizing disability: social, medical, cultural affiliation, economic, charity, and functional solutions.
-Once universally accepted in the field, the social model of disability has recently been challenged.
+Once universally accepted in the field, there has been a developing counter-argument to the social model of disability since at least 2009.
 In a 2014 Disability Studies Quarterly article, students involved in campus disability groups note that they actively seek cures for their chronic illnesses and "question the rejection of the medical model" of disability.
 The cultural affiliation model accepts the person's disability completely and uses it a point of pride in being associated with other people in a similar condition.
 The economic model recognizes the effect of bodily limitations on a person's ability to work, and there may be a need for economic support or accommodations for the person's disability while the charity model regards people with disabilities as unfortunate and in need of assistance from the outside, with those providing charity viewed as benevolent contributors to a needy population.
 The functional solutions model of disability is a practical perspective that identifies the limitations (or "functional impairments") due to disability, with the intent to create and promote solutions to overcome those limitations.
 The primary task is to eliminate, or at least reduce, the impact of the functional limitations of the body through technological or methodological innovation.
 The pragmatism of the functional solution model deemphasizes the sociopolitical aspects of disability, and instead prioritizes inventiveness and entrepreneurship.
 This is the prevailing opinion behind compliance literature that promotes self-efficacy and self-advocacy skills for people with disabilities preparing for transition to independent living.

 The social model has also been challenged for creating a false separation between disability and impairment as impairment, not just disability, is socially constructed.
 This critique draws on feminist arguments that the assertion that sex is biological but gender is social is a false dichotomy because sex is also socially constructed.
 This is not a rejection of physical reality but draws attention to the social value put on some values, needs and accommodations and the denigration of others.